Crowdfunding Market Size and Share

 By Platform Deployment: Cloud Infrastructure Enables Real-Time Compliance

-Cloud implementations captured 72.69% of the crowdfunding market size in 2025 and grow at 17.56% CAGR as operators favor scalable data centers with embedded AML utilities.
+Cloud implementations captured 72.69% of the crowdfunding market size in 2025 and are growing at a 17.56% CAGR as operators favor scalable data centers with embedded AML utilities.
 Elastic capacity keeps sites responsive during viral launches, and multi-region nodes meet data-residency mandates.
 Cloud platforms integrate third-party identity-verification services, sanctions-screening databases, and fraud-detection algorithms that reduce manual review workloads and accelerate investor onboarding from days to minutes.

 On-premise installations remain among institutions that value direct control but face higher capex and slower feature rollouts.
 Japan’s Payment Services Act now allows cloud-hosted third-party custodians, further tilting the competitive field toward cloud natives.